 • The proposal must not fund religious activities; however, religious institutions may apply for funding for nonsectarian projects.

 • The proposal must not fund the purchase of real estate or long-term real estate rental, lease, or sub-lease expenses.

 • The proposal must not fund the purchase of alcoholic beverages, or any activity that primarily consists of a banquet or meal.

 • The proposal must not exclusively benefit Duke University or Duke University Health System employees or students.

 How to Apply

 To start an application go to our online application portal.
 Check first to see if your organization has an account.
 If you do not have one or are new to the site, please create an account.
 Note the video tutorials that are located on the login page.
 Once you have created an account or you have logged in, click on the “Apply” menu at the top of the page.
-Applications cannot be edited after submitting.
+Navigate to the “2022-23 Doing Good – Community Fund” section.
+Applications cannot be edited after submission.
 Please carefully review the application before submitting it.
 If you need to update your organization’s contact information in the online portal or if you have any other questions, please contact Sandra Martinez-Zuniga.

 Each grant proposal is reviewed by the Doing Good – Community Fund Review Committee.
-The 2022 Review Committee will be comprised of Duke employees who represent a variety of departments from across the university and health system.
+The DGCF 2022-23 Review Committee will be comprised of Duke employees who represent a variety of departments from across the university and health system.